camilajean/covid_vac_data_code/README.md

 # Directory structure
 * Data: Contains raw and processed datasets used througout the project
 * Figures: Contains visual outputs of the analysis in pdf, png and tiff formats
 * Results tables: summary tables and modelling results.
+    * all_results_tables: Summary of main findings for doses and dropout
+    * all_bic_results: Summary table comparing all model BIC results
 * Scripts: R scripts used for data preparation, analysis and visualisation

 # Dependencies